Duns Scotus

 What did Duns Scotus get wrong, or what ideas have been seriously disputed?

-Some of Duns Scotus's ideas, such as the univocity of being, have been disputed for potentially undermining the transcendence of God.
-His emphasis on the will over the intellect has also been criticized for potentially leading to voluntarism, where will is prioritized over reason.
+Some of Scotus's ideas, like the univocity of being, have been disputed for potentially undermining the transcendence of God.
+His emphasis on the primacy of will has also been critiqued for possibly leading to voluntarism, where God's will is seen as arbitrary.

 Is Duns Scotus considered a saint?
 By which traditions?

 Duns Scotus is not officially canonized as a saint in the Catholic Church, but he was beatified by Pope John Paul II in 1993.
-He is venerated in the Franciscan tradition and is considered a significant theologian and philosopher.
+He is venerated in some Franciscan traditions.

 Why does Duns Scotus still matter today?